Marcus Lemonis Vs LA Dogworks

 It truly is impressive how complete LA Dogworks is when it comes to taking care of dogs.

-We start to see the behavior of Andrew, which is a bit harsh regarding his clients.
+We start to see the behaviour of Andrew, which is a bit harsh regarding his clients.

 Looks like he just doesn’t care what others think of the business and his services.
 He isn’t even phased by the presence of negative reviews online about the business.